 Huawei has been moving things up a step and seems to be making gains globally in its smartphone offering.
-There's now talk of the next Huawei device being launched at Mobile World Congress 2018.

 Little has been said about this future flagship phone, but what has been said pertains to a 3D face scanning feature which might rival the iPhone X's Face ID.
 Otherwise rumours are light on the ground, but with the P10 being criticised for having a really smeary display, there are some easy fixes to be made.

 One thing that has surfaced is Huawei's plans to skip forward a few numbers and release the P20 next.
 We're expecting a launch to take place in March.

 Apple iPhone 9 and/or iPhone XI, iPhone X2